Venture Capital/Private Equity (LAW-874-001)

 There are no notices at this time.

-This course covers the legal and financial aspects of structuring venture capital and private equity transactions, including early stage venture capital investments and start-up companies, growth equity investments in later-stage companies in preparation for an IPO or sale of the company, leveraged buyouts/acquisitions of private and public companies (including the structuring of the equity and debt financing to fund the acquisition as well as the form of the acquisition itself), the use of partnerships and LLCs, equity compensation arrangements, the formation of private equity funds and other investment partnerships such as hedge funds, the use of offshore entities and tax havens in fund structuring and investing, restructuring troubled portfolio companies, and exit strategies for investors in private equity and venture-backed companies (including taking the company public (IPOs), company mergers and sales, and dividend recapitalizations).
-VC and PE transactions represent a broad range of transactions encountered by a corporate lawyer in a transactional practice, and emphasis will be placed on understanding the issues that commonly arise in structuring, negotiating and documenting private equity investments and acquisitions in a transactional setting.
+This course covers the legal and financial aspects of structuring venture capital and private equity transactions, including early stage venture capital investments, growth equity investments in later-stage companies in preparation for an IPO or sale of the company, leveraged buyouts/acquisitions of private and public companies (including structuring the acquisition as well as the equity and debt financing to fund the acquisition), the use of partnerships and LLCs in structuring acquisitions and investments, equity compensation arrangements, the formation of private equity funds and other investment partnerships such as hedge funds, the use of offshore entities and tax havens in fund structuring and investing, restructuring troubled portfolio companies, and exit strategies for investors in private equity and venture-backed companies (including taking the company public (IPOs), company mergers and sales, and leveraged recapitalizations).
+VC and PE investments and acquisitions represent a broad range of transactions that a corporate lawyer encounters in a transactional practice, and emphasis will be placed on understanding the issues that commonly arise in structuring, negotiating and documenting such transactions.

 Textbooks and Other Materials